DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture11.md

 >
 > - Not sure between the two, do an NPV calculation
 >   - if you are not capital constrained, find which one does better

+### CRE Strategic Framework
+**There are Two Decisions Involved: Investing & Financing**
+- Financial management is comprised of two distinct decisions
+  - Investing decision
+    - What assets should we acquire?
+    - Risk v return
+  - Financing decision
+    - How should we pay for the assets?
+    - Financing cost, capital structure considerations
+- Overall objective is to maximize net present value

 ### Cash Flows
 - Ownership has three cash flows